Harvard Bioscience: History

-Harvard Bioscience was founded in 1901 by Dr. William T. Porter.
-He began manufacturing his own high quality physiology teaching equipment in the basement of the Harvard Medical School.
+Harvard Bioscience was founded in 1901 by Dr. William T. Porter of Harvard Medical School.
+He began manufacturing his own physiology teaching equipment in the basement of the Harvard Medical School.
 Dr. Porter went on to found the American Journal of Physiology and became one of the leading physiologists of his day.

 The company invented the mechanical syringe pump in the 1950s and a computer-controlled dosing pump in the 1980s.

 In the early 1980s, the company started using the name Harvard Bioscience; the name was not officially changed to Harvard Bioscience, Inc. until 2000.
 The company completed their initial public offering on December 7, 2000.
 The names Harvard Apparatus and Harvard Bioscience are used pursuant to a license agreement between Harvard University and Harvard Bioscience, Inc.

+From 1996 to 2005 the company completed 17 business acquisitions, including the BTX division acquisition in 2003.

+In 2007 the company sold most of its Capital Equipment Business, including its Genomic Solutions division and its Belgian subsidiary, Maia Scientific.

-The company spun off Harvard Apparatus Regenerative Technology, Inc., which is now known as Biostage, in 2013.
-They produce trachea scaffolds and bioreactors.
-Biostage has litigation over wrongful death pending that may affect Harvard Bioscience.
+The company spun off Harvard Apparatus Regenerative Technology, Inc. (HART) in 2013 and Jeff Duchemin became CEO in August 2013.

-In 2014, the company acquired Multi Channel Systems MCS GmbH (MCS) and Triangle BioSystems, Inc. (TBSI).
+In 2014 the company acquired Multi Channel Systems MCS GmbH (MCS) and Triangle BioSystems, Inc. (TBSI).

 In 2015 the company acquired HEKA Electronik of Germany.

+In 2016 the company divested AHN Biotechnologie GmbH, which it acquired in 2012.

-In 2018 Harvard Bioscience acquired St. Paul, Minnesota-based Data Sciences International for $71 million.
-The company also sold their Denville Scientific subsidiary to Thomas Scientific for $20 million.
-Robert Gagnon, CFO, resigned in August 2018.
+In 2018 Harvard Bioscience acquired St. Paul, Minnesota-based Data Sciences International for $71 million and sold its Denville Scientific subsidiary to Thomas Scientific for $20 million.

-In July 2019, Chane Graziano, CEO, resigned.
-Graziano entered into a consulting agreement with the company in March 2020.
+James Green was named President and CEO in July 2019 and the company's performance declined during the latter half of his six-year tenure.
 In 2019, the company's gross revenue was $116 million, down from $120.7 million in 2018.
 The company ended the year with $55 million in loans, down from $62.4 million in loans at the end of 2018.
-Loans were through Cerberus Capital.
+Loans were through Cerberus Capital and were subsequently refinanced in 2020 with a syndicate led by Citizens Financial Group.
 In September 2019 the company announced a restructuring program, including closing their Connecticut operation, downsizing in the United Kingdom, and a reduction in force of over 10% of headcount.
-James Green was appointed President and CEO in July 2019, also adding Michael Rossi as CFO, replacing Kamalam Unninayar, who resigned in May 2019.
+Several additional restructurings were implemented from 2020 to 2024.

+For approximately nine months in 2019-2020 the company had an activist investor in its stock, Engine Capital.

-During the COVID-19 pandemic, Harvard Bioscience received $6.1 million in federally backed small business loans from PNC Bank as part of the Paycheck Protection Program.
-The company received scrutiny over this loan, which was aimed at small businesses.
+In 2020, during the COVID-19 pandemic, Harvard Bioscience received $6.1 million in federally backed small business loans from PNC Bank as part of the Paycheck Protection Program.
+The company promptly repaid this loan after receiving scrutiny related to it.

+In the of summer of 2025 the board of directors of Harvard Bioscience was reconstituted and a new CEO was appointed and in December 2025 the company successfully refinanced its debt, obtaining a $40 million credit facility with BroadOak Capital.